Key Facts

 Bring the San Antonio Model to Your City

-If your police department is considering encryption, San Antonio provides a proven alternative to total secrecy.
-Here is how to advocate for a similar program:
+If your police department is considering encryption, San Antonio gives you a concrete counterproposal.
+Here's how to push for a similar program:

 Take Action for Transparency